jason0x43/jc-toggl/README.md

 Notifier
 --------

-This packaged version of this workflow also includes a menu bar notifier component that I wrote.
-(I haven't gotten around to posting the source yet, but soon...)
+This packaged version of this workflow also includes a [menu bar notifier app][notifier] that I wrote.
 Alfred is great for interacting with Toggl, but I kept forgetting to stop my timers.
 The notifier sits in the menu bar and checks Toggl every 3 minutes to see if you have an active timer.
 If you do, it turns red; otherwise it's black.
 The notifier also responds to notifications from the workflow, so if you start or stop a timer via the workflow the timer will change colors immediately.

 <p align="center">
 <img alt="Screenshot" src="https://dl.dropboxusercontent.com/s/sv3loafccs3iyoc/jc-toggl_notifier_screenshot.png" />